 Environment Canada monitors the level of fecal contamination in shellfish growing areas, identifies nearby pollution sources that could impact these areas, and recommends growing water classifications for approval by the Pacific Region Interdepartmental Shellfish Committee.

-In 2012, new Wastewater System Effluent Regulations came into force in Canada that will reduce pollution from wastewater treatment plants and lead to improved water quality to help reduce shellfish beach closures.
-The new regulations will require upgrades to secondary wastewater treatment at two facilities in MetroVancouver, including the Lions Gate Wastewater Treatment Plant in North Vancouver, and the Iona Island Wastewater Treatment Plant in Richmond.
+In 2012, new Wastewater System Effluent Regulations came into force in Canada that reduced pollution from wastewater treatment plants and led to improved water quality to help reduce shellfish beach closures.
+The new regulations required upgrades to secondary wastewater treatment at two facilities in MetroVancouver, including the Lions Gate Wastewater Treatment Plant in North Vancouver, and the Iona Island Wastewater Treatment Plant in Richmond.
 The cost of upgrades is estimated at $1.4 billion.
 The governments of Canada, British Columbia, and Capital Regional District also recently announced a new wastewater treatment system for Greater Victoria with an estimated total capital cost of $782.7 million.

 Five things you can do to help

 - Scoop your pet's poop.
 Pet waste is full of bacteria that can get washed into waterways and make people sick if they eat contaminated shellfish.
 Bag it and place it in the trash.